 As we know from research, it is important for children to feel safe and emotionally secure in order for them to learn effectively.
-The mental health and wellbeing of children has always been a really important part of school and is continuing to be increasingly important over time.
+The mental health and wellbeing of children has always been a really important part of education and is continuing to be increasingly important over time.

 Children show how they feel by how they behave and so we need to look at their behaviour as the way they are able to express themselves.
 Some children will cry, some children will shout, and some children will say nothing.
 They are all trying to tell us something.